SudarshanaSRao/QuizGenie/README.md

 An AI-powered and RAG-based quiz tool offers an accessible and effective way to strengthen their grasp of various subjects.

 ## Objective:
-The lack of accessible and effective means for students and learners to reinforce their understanding of various topics.
-Recognizing the challenge of obtaining timely feedback and engaging in unlimited practice, the team is developing an AI-generated assessment and quiz tool.
-This tool aims to provide users with instant feedback and comprehensive explanations, thus facilitating deeper comprehension and retention of knowledge.
-By dynamically generating quizzes based on user-provided documents, ranging from textbooks to scholarly papers, the tool offers a tailored learning experience.
-The end result will be a user-friendly platform that empowers individuals to hone their skills, solidify their understanding, and ultimately excel in their academic pursuits.
+This AI-powered assessment and quiz tool is your brainchild!
+It tackles the challenge of finding effective study resources by dynamically generating quizzes from your chosen materials, like textbooks and scholarly articles.
+Users receive immediate feedback and comprehensive explanations, fostering a deeper understanding and knowledge retention.
+This innovative tool personalizes the learning experience by tailoring quizzes to specific documents, making it a valuable asset for anyone seeking to solidify their knowledge and excel in their studies.

 ## Logic
 ![Task 9 Overview](https://github.com/Rohit04121998/Gemini-Quizify/blob/main/assets/implementation.png)